VAT invoicing

 In order for storage by electronic means in a third country with which there is no legal instrument agreeing mutual assistance to be considered valid, the Tax Agency must have been informed to this effect in advance.

-When the invoices received or issued relate to acquisitions for which VAT quotas of have been borne, the deduction of which is subject to an adjustment period, they must be kept for the corresponding adjustment period and the following four years.
+When invoices received or issued refer to acquisitions for which VAT payments have been paid, the deduction of which is subject to a period of regularisation must be maintained during the corresponding adjustment period and the following four years.

 The employers or professionals who carry out operations involving gold as investment will have to keep the copies of the invoices corresponding to these operations for a period of five years.